Allergies

 Mild to moderate hayfever should be considered self-care.
 Please see our self-care webpage for more information and resources including our self-care quick guide.

-See the formulary guidance for prescribing recommendations for allergic rhinitis.
+See formulary chapter 03.04 for prescribing recommendations for allergic rhinitis.

 Anaphylaxis and Adrenaline Auto-Injectors (AAIs)